Stradichenko/PKB-Blogger/README.md

 **Authors**: Espitia S., Gary; Cantos G., Eduardo

 ## Introduction
-This is a 2 part project that tries to create a workflow for static site content generation with a self-made Content Management System (CMS) using Personal Knowledge Management (PKM) principles.
+This is a 2 part project that tries to create a workflow for static site content generation with a self-made Content Management System (CMS) using Personal Knowledge Base (PKB) principles.
-Firstly, is only thought as a CMS for Neovim to generate in HUGO a PKM database as a static website; Secondly, using a template with network tools for knowledge integration;
+Firstly, is only thought as a CMS for Neovim to generate in HUGO a PKM database as a static website; Secondly, using a custom [template](https://github.com/Stradichenko/PKM-theme) with network tools for knowledge integration;

 This project is separates into two components:
 **CMS**: which provides all the context needed for comfortable content creation of the blog;